DerGuru/The-Resonant/New Chapters/Part4/P4-07_The_Warning.md

 "I've reviewed Dr. Tanaka's reports," Malvek said without preamble.
 "All forty years of documentation on Kage-Kōzō.
 The entity is every bit as dangerous as she claims.
 Probably more."

-He activated a hologram—not the pattern itself, but incident reports.
+He activated a hologram - not the pattern itself, but incident reports.
 Video footage from the 1970s, grainy and terrible.
 An operator screaming as his harmonic field collapsed inward.
 Another frozen mid-step, her resonance pattern eating itself in real-time.

 "These aren't theoretical risks," Malvek continued.
 "This thing was designed by Japan's military research division during their darkest period of harmonic weapons development.
 It has one purpose: destabilize and destroy resonant humans.
 And it does that job perfectly."